marcoslop/code-conventions/libraries/README.md

 ### Logger

 When using Logger never concatenate strings.
-Use this way instead:

-Insteado of using:
+Instead of using:

     log.info("Generating pages for day: "+prefix+" Sorteos: "+sorteos.size());